 ''Many people who read their records don't expect it to be such an emotional experience and are not prepared for the significant emotional impact including feelings of anger, and hurt, but also sometimes feelings of confirmation or relief.”

-Anyone who requests records from the collections with records about children in ‘care’, regardless of whether they are a Care Leaver or not, is given the information sheet: What to expect when accessing records about you.
+Anyone who requests records from the collections with records about children in ‘care’, regardless of whether they are a Care Leaver or not, is given the information sheet: What to Expect when Accessing Records.
 This document includes information about the types of records you might find in the collection, the reasons they were collected in the first place and by whom, access conditions, the experience of accessing records, and where to get support and advice.

 Finding and Requesting Records